DONATE NOW

 What are the eligibility requirements for tribes and tribal entities?

-• State or federally recognized tribes are eligible and encouraged to apply, provided they meet minimum budget requirements and are based in Washington.
+• State or federally recognized tribes are eligible to apply, provided they meet budget requirements and are based in Washington.
 As cultural heritage and artistic practices are embedded in the work and daily life of tribes, tribes will be considered eligible regardless of whether they have a formal mission statement encompassing arts and cultural activities.
-Tribes without federal or state recognition may apply as a 501c3 organization or fiscally sponsored organization if applicable.
+Tribes without federal or state recognition may apply as 501(c)(3) organizations or fiscally sponsored organizations if applicable.

-• Additionally, tribal entities focused on artistic and cultural activities, such as culture departments or tribal museums, are eligible to apply for funding if they meet the minimum budget requirements.
+• As many tribes exceed the $1,000,000 average operating budget requirement, tribal entities focused on artistic and cultural activities, such as culture departments or tribal museums, are eligible and encouraged to apply for funding if they meet the budget requirements.
 Multiple entities affiliated with the same tribe may apply if each meets the eligibility criteria.
 Please do not hesitate to contact the grantmaking team with any questions.

 Can an organization apply to fund a specific program that produces or supports arts and cultural activities, even if the organization’s primary mission does not?

-• No. This funding opportunity is intended for organizations whose primary mission is to produce or support arts and cultural activities.
+• No. This funding opportunity is intended for organizations with a primary mission to produce or support arts and cultural activities.
 Programs that fall under these categories operated by organizations with broader missions are not eligible for this opportunity.

 How do I calculate my organization’s annual average operating budget?

-If my organization is fiscally sponsored, does the $25,000 minimum budget requirement apply to my organization or my 501(c)3 fiscal sponsor organization?
+If my organization is fiscally sponsored, do the budget requirements apply to my organization or my 501(c)(3) fiscal sponsor organization?

-• The $25,000 minimum budget requirement applies to your organization, not your fiscal sponsor.
+• The budget requirements apply to your organization, not your fiscal sponsor.
 Please calculate the annual average operating budget for your organization.

 • No. Even if your organization serves Washington residents, your organization must be located in Washington State in order to be eligible.

-If my organization was eligible (or ineligible) for 2023 Community Accelerator Grant funding, will my organization be eligible (or ineligible) again in 2024?
+If my organization was eligible (or ineligible) for Community Accelerator Grant funding in the past, will my organization be eligible (or ineligible) again in 2026?

-• All organizations, including new applicants and previous applicants, will be reviewed for eligibility in 2025.
-Organizations that were not eligible in 2023, or 2024, may be eligible in 2025, depending on circumstance.
-Eligibility in previous cycles does not guarantee eligibility in 2025.
+• All organizations, including new applicants and previous applicants, will be reviewed for eligibility in 2026.
+Organizations that were not eligible in the past may be eligible in 2026, depending on circumstance.
+Eligibility in previous cycles does not guarantee eligibility in 2026, especially as the budgetary requirements have shifted.

 Are current or former ArtsFund grantees eligible to apply?
 Are ArtsFund grantees more likely to be funded by this grant?